Food For Thought...

 Without spoken language as infants you rely purely on awareness.
 You have no choice.
 You can't analyze, strategize or debate at this time.
 You use your senses to process the world around you.
 You learn to crawl, walk and run free from interference.
 You develop many motor patterns trusted for life , all non-consciously.
-Then you learn to talk and think and this is where for many they start to pull the handbrake on.
-You attempt to develop new motor skills consciously.
+Then you learn to talk and think and this is where for many they start to pull the handbrake on and attempt to develop new motor skills consciously.

 What's the problem with learning motor skills consciously?

 As soon as you involve your "thinking" brain in the development of any new motor skills, you throw a cloak over your powerful non-conscious mind.
 You forlornly attempt to achieve similar levels of performance using your slow conscious mind, which your non-conscious mind has frequently demonstrated.
 The pre-frontal cortex offers benefits but helping you acquire TRUSTED motor skills is NOT one of them.

 This is important to understand.

 The sooner you STOP using the pre-frontal cortex and striving to control your physical actions, the sooner you can leverage the vast resources of the non-conscious mind.

 When we repeat any physical movement we enhance the connection between brain neurons responsible for that movement.
 The more we repeat, the stronger the memory is created REGARDLESS of whether it is the correct motor movement.
 We often take lessons to help identify the correct physical positions so what prevents a motor pattern from being PERFORMED successfully whilst it is being developed?
 Conscious attempts to control physical movements i.e destructive swing thoughts.